 ~Saturday marked the centenary of the birth of Frank Sinatra.
 SteynOnline celebrated all weekend long with words and music.
 The second episode of our new series The Song Is You featured great songwriters talking about such classics as "Tea For Two", "Willow, Weep For Me", "Almost Like Being In Love" and "On A Clear Day You Can See Forever".
 And our Sinatra Century concluded with a diverse range of songs - "Time After Time", "You'd Be So Easy To Love", "Mack The Knife", "Body And Soul", "Have Yourself A Merry Little Christmas", "That's Life", "Put Your Dreams Away" and "One For My Baby (And One More For The Road)".
 And don't miss Mark on Frank at the movies.

-A new week at SteynOnline begins tonight with Mark's Song of the Week.
+A new week at SteynOnline begins tonight with a special edition of The Song Is You.

 WMAL executive honcho Heather Smith Hunter said this weekend:

 Favorite interview this week on @WMALDC: @MarkSteynOnline: If you don't buy my cat album, the terrorists have won.